pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/lesson-notes/README.md

 - How can you run your application so that it automatically updates when you make changes to your code?

-- What is `nodemon`, how do you install it?
+- What is `nodemon`?
+How do you install it?

 - How do you use `nodemon`?